A history of the 340 year-old Paradise Gardens in Bethnal Green

 Paradise Gardens is perhaps the most overlooked patch of green in the East End, but this small green opposite St. John’s Church at the junction of Roman Road and Bethnal Green Road has been a testament to public green spaces for over 340 years.

-You may have walked past Paradise Gardens multiple times on your commute through Bethnal Green station, or had a view of it sipping a cocktail at Chiringuito, a quaint Mexican bar across Cambridge Heath Road overlooking the gardens.
+You may have walked past Paradise Gardens multiple times on your commute through Bethnal Green station or had a view of it sipping a cocktail at Chiringuito, a quaint Mexican bar across Cambridge Heath Road overlooking the gardens.

 Unfortunately, it tends to be ignored in favour of the much larger Bethnal Green Garden and Museum Gardens across the road.
-But Paradise Gardens and the immediate area surrounding it has a long, interesting history that is worth a closer look.
+But Paradise Gardens and the immediate area surrounding it have a long, interesting history that is worth a closer look.

-Take a walk along the winding path cutting through the gardens and you will see a row of terraced houses prettily framed by trees, called quite appropriately, Paradise Row.
+Take a walk along the winding path cutting through the gardens and you will see a row of terraced houses prettily framed by trees, called quite appropriately Paradise Row.

 Want to imagine what this area would have been like in the Victorian Era?
 According to Charles Booth’s famous map of poverty in London, Paradise Row would have been a relatively rare wealthy row of houses, in a largely poor area.